olafjanssen/olafjanssen.github.io/metalsmith/src/projects/tallmansperks.md

 title: A Tall Man's Perks
 tag: tallmansperks
 image: th_39.png
-description: Practicing drwing with a pen on my iPad and as cathartic relief of struggling with being very tall, a series of cartoons to show the brighter side of tallness.
+description: Practicing drawing with a pen on my iPad and as cathartic relief of struggling with being very tall, a series of cartoons to show the brighter side of tallness.
 date: 2012-11-01
 type: project
 layout: project.html